kidonng/preview.fish/README.md

 ---

-If no viewer is available for the previewed file, the output of `file -b` (file type description) and `file -b --mime-type` (MIME) will be displayed instead:
+If no viewer is available for the previewed file, the output of `file -b` (file type description) and `file --brief --mime-type` (MIME) will be displayed instead:

 ```
 $ preview /bin/bash